HDSIPublicServiceFellowship/HDSIPublicServiceFellowship.github.io/orgs.md

 * [Tech Jobs for Good](https://techjobsforgood.com/)
 * [Bruce Schneier's Public Interest Technology Resources](https://public-interest-tech.com/#journalism-groups)

-**If you are a public interest organization interested in hosting a fellow, please TODO: fill out this form.**
+**If you are a public interest organization interested in hosting a fellow, please [fill out this form.](https://forms.gle/TjqQENZmd954hYqZ9)**